I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm--security-impersonation-level.md

 ## -remarks
 <p>Impersonation is the ability of a process to take on the security attributes of another process.</p>

-<p>Impersonation is the ability of a process to take on the security attributes of another process.</p>

-<p>Impersonation is the ability of a process to take on the security attributes of another process.</p>

 ## -requirements
 <table>
 <tr>